sbergen/spoke/README.md

-# gleamqtt
+# spoke

-Gleamqtt is a MQTT client package very early in development, written in Gleam.
+Spoke is a MQTT client package very early in development, written in Gleam.

 You should probably not yet use it for anything important,